 "HOUSE" Tips & Market News

-Volume Four | Issue Three
+Volume Four | Issue Four

-WELCOME TO SUMMER!
+WELCOME TO AUTUMN!

 Diane & Jeff

 LOVE YOUR HOME

 Remember that moment you first laid eyes on your home?
 How you swooned over those soaring ceilings and gleaming hardwood floors?
 And what about the stainless-steel appliances in the kitchen that left you utterly smitten?
 So you made an offer that was accepted.
 A few months later you moved in, giddy.
 Every morning you woke up and smiled, pinching yourself for being so lucky to have found a home you love so much.

 But then the honeymoon ended.
 The kitchen, which seemed so spacious at one time, now feels cramped.
 You pine for two sinks in your master bath rather than one.
 The relationship between you and your home is somewhat of a love affair.
 Here are a couple of tips for keeping your relationship with your home happy and healthy.

 Having a little buyer’s remorse after a home purchase is natural, especially during the first year or so.
 That’s because it takes time to make a house into a home.
 One key way to do that is to put your personal stamp on it.
 You've heard us say, "Look for a home that's at least 80% what you want - the remaining 20% is what you'll do to it to make it truly yours."
 It may be time to start working on that 20% so your home is better suited to your personal tastes.
 Also, you don't need to tackle all of your projects at one time.
 Simply starting a project usually breathes new live into your relationship with your home.